-6a Surely goodness and mercy shall follow me all the days of my life.
+6a Surely goodness and mercy shall follow me all the days of my life:

-Every true believer can possess the same conviction as such expressed by David here.
+Every true believer can possess the same conviction as expressed by David here.
 The LORD’s special providence accompanies every child of God all the days of his life.
 It is no delusion to claim that the good providence of the LORD is every believer’s inheritance.

 The LORD is good and merciful in all His dealings with His people.
 Even when He deals with their waywardness, it is His goodness that chastises them to bring them back to His righteous paths.
-In Psalm 145:9, David said, “The LORD is good to all: and his tender mercies are over all his works“.
+In Psalm 145:9, David said, “The LORD is good to all: and his tender mercies are over all his works”.
 In Psalm 65:11, he wrote, “Thou crownest the year with thy goodness; and thy paths drop fatness.”
-So he exhorts all God’s people, saying, “O taste and see that the LORD is good: blessed is the man that trusteth in him” (Psalm 34:8).
+So he exhorted all God’s people, saying, “O taste and see that the LORD is good: blessed is the man that trusteth in him” (Psalm 34:8).

 Concerning the mercy of the LORD, David has said repeatedly that “His mercy endureth for ever”.
 Streams of God’s mercy flow ceaselessly from God’s throne towards His people.
 In Psalm 86:5, David testified, “For thou, Lord, art good, and ready to forgive; and plenteous in mercy unto all them that call upon thee.”
 David also said in Psalm 100:5, “For the LORD is good; his mercy is everlasting; and his truth endureth to all generations.”

 Do not the calamities and misfortunes that happen to believers disprove David’s claim that “Surely goodness and mercy shall follow me all the days of my life”?
 David himself was subject to innumerable afflictions.
 Yet, through it all, he was sustained by the LORD’s “goodness and mercy”.